Israel's Netanyahu appears to downplay hopes for a cease-fire as deadly strikes continue in Lebanon

 Israeli families of the hostages said they are pushing for a possible cease-fire deal for Lebanon to include provisions for the war in Gaza, especially securing release of the roughly 70 hostages still presumed to be alive and the bodies of some 30 others.

-“We know that these things are connected to each other, the northern part and the southern part.
-They’re all part of the same large situation which we are in from Oct.
-7 on, and we’re very worried that if we don’t make the right decisions now, we will miss this amazing opportunity to get the hostages out,” Dickmann said on Tuesday, as hopes for cease-fire deal swelled.
+“We know that these things are connected to each other, the northern part and the southern part,” Dickmann said Tuesday.
+“We’re very worried that if we don’t make the right decisions now, we will miss this amazing opportunity to get the hostages out.”

-He slammed Netanyahu for missing multiple opportunities to free his cousin and begged him not to miss another chance by agreeing to a truce with both Hezbollah and Hamas that would include provisions for the hostages.
-Dickmann’s sister-in-law, Yarden Roman-Gat, was released in a weeklong cease-fire deal last November, along with some 100 other hostages.
+Before this week, the cross-border barrages between Hezbollah and the Israeli military had killed about 600 people in Lebanon, mostly militants but including more than 100 civilians, and about four dozen people in Israel, roughly half of them soldiers and the rest civilians.
+The fighting also forced tens of thousands to flee homes on both sides of the border.

-Israel has carried out days of heavy strikes across Lebanon, targeting what it says are Hezbollah rocket launchers and other military infrastructure.
-The militants have fired hundreds of rockets into Israel and on Wednesday targeted Tel Aviv for the first time with a longer-range missile that was intercepted.
+Israeli leaders have said they are determined to force Hezbollah back from the border to allow its citizens to return to their homes.
+It has moved thousands of troops to the order in preparation for a possible ground operation.

-Lebanon’s National News Agency said the strike occurred near the ancient city of Baalbek in the Bekaa Valley, which runs along the Syrian border.
-The news agency initially reported that 23 people were dead.
+It says its escalated strikes across Lebanon the past week are targeting Hezbollah rocket launchers and other military infrastructure.
+Hezbollah in turn has fired hundreds of rockets into Israel, saying they are targeting Israeli military positions.
+On Wednesday, they fired on Tel Aviv for the first time with a longer-range missile that was intercepted.

-Hussein Salloum, a local official in Younine, said most of the dead were women and children, and that rescue efforts lasted through the night and into Thursday morning.
+Hussein Salloum, a local official in Younine, said most of the dead were women and children.

 “We dug through the rubble with our own hands” until a small bulldozer was brought in, Salloum told The Associated Press by telephone.
 “We had very limited capabilities.”